Initial Research, workshop and report

 - an analysis of the common elements found in the current OA policies adopted by research funders and institutions

-- a set of case studies that illustrate the direct or indirect dependency of OA policies on key services
+- a set of case studies that illustrate the direct or indirect dependency of OA policies on key services, presented in accessible formats and language for a non-technical audience

 - the views of stakeholders on the key services that enable compliance with OA policies